How to stay safe when travelling

-Help the kids settle comfortably in the car with a travel blanket.
+Help the kids settle comfortably in the car with a blanket.
 This versatile classic is perfect for popping in the boot just in case the weather turns unexpectedly cold - or even for an impromptu picnic when the sun comes out.

 Keep your luggage secure